-It is important to understand how your campaigns are performing in absolute terms, meaning that you have an understanding of whether a given campaign is contributing what is needed to meet your defined targets.
+It is important to understand how your campaigns are performing in absolute terms, meaning that you have an understanding of whether a given campaign is contributing to what is needed to meet your defined targets.

 There are several reasons it is worth taking a consistent approach to measuring MROI using the approach outlined above, including:

 - You can place all marketing campaigns into the context of financial outcomes.
-If you find that you can’t do that - if there is no path from a marketing activity to a financial outcome - then you should question whether that marketing activity is a priority.
+If you find that you can’t do that - if there is no path from marketing activity to a financial outcome - then you should question whether that marketing activity is a priority.

 - You can communicate to your team and to the broader organization when and how different types of marketing will yield a benefit, and be able to frame how something that may seem difficult to quantify (e.g. downloads of a thought leadership piece) is actually an event that carries a specific monetary value.

 - You can measure the performance of individuals in your team based on a constant funnel value.
 Even if the overall campaign is not successful, you will be able to see who was able to deliver on their phase of the campaign and who was not.

 - You can organize what may initially seem like disparate marketing activities into coherent campaigns that culminate in a specific target financial outcome.

 - You can better justify your marketing budget, and better justify your requests for greater investment.

 - You can make quicker, better decisions on which marketing activities to adjust, or curtail, based on the ROI forecast against the target funnel value.

 - You can seek out benchmark data to see how your results compare to companies like you - that’s where Plannuh comes in.